avionero/donation-analytics/README.md

 # Configurations and Execution

-To run the program configure the input, parameters and output file path and then execute the run.sh script with the following command, "./run.sh", within the project directory.
+To run the program configure the file path as input parameters inside the run.sh script and execute it with the following command, "./run.sh", within the project directory.

-Each path in the path_config should be in a separed line and in the same order show below.
+Each path in the run.sh script should be define as follow and in same order as show below.

-  ### itcont: C:\Users\elix\IdeaProjects\projectsBase\input\itcont.txt
+  ### itcont: ./input/itcont.txt
-  ### percentile: C:\Users\elix\IdeaProjects\projectsBase\input\percentile.txt
+  ### percentile: ./input/percentile.txt
-  ### repeat_donors: C:\Users\elix\IdeaProjects\projectsBase\output\repeat_donors.txt
+  ### repeat_donors: ./output/repeat_donors.txt

-#### Note:
-We have see there is an issue handling the relative path.
-Feel free to modify the path_config content as you needed or setting in the util.py how the program load the that parametes data.
-See line 42 of the util.py.

 ##### Sample Data